Frogs Under Fire

 I have always had an affinity with frogs, they were my introduction to the world of conservation.
 It all started when I rescued tadpoles and ‘metamorphs’ (baby frogs) from our pool which was to be chlorinated – I have been chasing frogs one way or another ever since.

 For many others that I have spoken to over the years, frogs have also enlightened their childhood memories.
 Where ‘tad-poling’ in the local creek enabled children to marvel at one of nature’s most fascinating processes: metamorphosis.

 But such stories and experiences with frogs, particularly in urban areas where most of us live, I no longer hear.
 Rather, I am bombarded by stories of disease decimating frog populations, habitat loss and the increased threat they face due to fire and climate change.

-When I consider the Black Summer bushfire season in 2019/2020, where over 1 billion animals perished, and millions of hectares of bush were burnt, my heart hurts just thinking of the frogs.
+When I consider the Black Summer bushfire season in 2019/2020, in which over 1 billion animals perished and millions of hectares of bush were burnt, my heart hurts just thinking of the frogs.
 While I know some species have evolved to survive fire, many will struggle to recover.

 To survive or not to survive fire

 Considering Australia is a fire-prone continent – it gives me hope that frogs, having evolved with fire, will know what to do when they strike.
 Indeed, research shows that some frogs display an amazing adaptation to an approaching fire as they leap to their hiding places under logs, rocks, or in water.
 Some frogs are even cued by the sound of fire allowing them to hop away and hide.

 So, even when temperatures get extremely hot in fires, frogs bunkered underground or in water remain relatively cool.
 In some cases, frogs will emerge after fire and be heard calling for a mate; provided there is available water.
 However, not all frogs respond to bushfire in the same way.